 - Did the bidder provide DBE firms adequate information about plans, specifications, and requirements of the contract to allow the DBE firms to adequately respond in a timely manner?

 - Did the bidder negotiate in good faith with interested DBE firms and have sound reasons for rejecting the participation of any potential DBE firms?

 - Contracts generally are awarded to next lowest bidder in situations where a bidder is unable to adequately demonstrate its good faith efforts to achieve the DBE participation goal established for a contract.

-- Business and personal tax returns for the three years most recent years.
+- Business and personal tax returns for the three most-recent years.

 - Company financial statements, business structure/ownership information.

 Staff reviews the application and supporting documentation, and conducts an on-site review of the applicant’s place of business.

 A certification decision will be reached within 30 days of receipt of a “completed” application.

 Effective Dec.
 21, 2015: All users will need to use the Request Account link (in step 1 below) to obtain a User ID.
 Login here if you have already obtained a new BASIC User ID.

 Signing up is simple on-line.
 Follow these steps to get started on your way: